 Oh and I had links too!
 So many links!
 Links to studies, links from peer-reviewed papers, links showing physical changes in the brain of people with chronic depression, I even had links with results of Functional MRI (fMRI) that showed what a brain in the midst of a severe depressive episode looks like vs a “normal” brain.

-Figured if I had science behind it, you would all be convinced that mental illness isn’t just Alzheimer’s or Parkinsons due to old age.
-It isn’t just some guy hearing voices because of schizophrenia, telling him to kill people at an airport.
+Figured if I had science behind it, you would all be convinced that “mental illness” doesn’t just consist of Alzheimer’s or Parkinsons.
+It isn’t just some guy hearing voices that tell him to kill people at an airport.
 Mental illness isn’t just someone talking to herself, convinced the aliens are coming.
 I suppose I hoped you’d read this entry and if I had enough links to back it up, you wouldn’t think, “Dude.
 That Bleeding Ink, yeah um, he cray.
 Wow.
 Who knew he was that messed up, yikes.
 Let’s just back away from this friendship.”

 But now I realize I don’t need 9 million links.
 There are a few in this entry, but ultimately, I can’t change anybody’s mind.
 And that’s ok.
 It has to be.
 I can’t vanish the negative bias people have around it.
 Not by myself.
 I’m not a scientist working on the latest research into mental illness.
 I can’t show you that 40 million of us aren’t “crazy” or “just sad.”
 You either believe it’s a real thing and that I work my ass off every day to function as a stable human being, or you don’t.